-- (2) Interest on bank deposits and other similar deposits made by a non-resident depositor (either a non-resident company or a non-resident individual) with any office of a bank or other institution in Japan is generally subject to Japanese withholding tax, under Japanese domestic tax law, at the rate of 15.315%. - (3) Interest on loans extended by a non-resident lender (either a non-resident company or a non-resident individual) to a Japanese company in relation to such company's business carried on in Japan is generally subject to Japanese withholding tax, under Japanese domestic tax law, at the rate of 20.42%, with certain exemptions. - (4) As an exception to the foregoing, if a certified non-resident company makes a deposit or extends a loan to certain qualified financial institutions through a special Japan Offshore Market account, such non-resident company will be exempt from Japanese withholding tax with respect to interest to be paid on such deposit or loan. - (5) Most of the income tax treaties currently in force in Japan provide that the withholding tax rate for interest (regardless of whether it is interest on bonds, deposits or loans) is reduced generally to 10%.
-It is worth noting that under the modernised tax treaties, beginning with the Japan/US Treaty, certain specified categories of financial or other qualified institutions (the scope of which may slightly vary from treaty to treaty) that are residents of the contracting states, may be exempt from source country taxation with respect to interest, subject to certain requirements.
+- (2) Interest on bank deposits and other similar deposits made by a non-resident depositor (either a non-resident company or a non-resident individual) with any office of a bank or other institution in Japan is generally subject to Japanese withholding tax, under Japanese domestic tax law, at the rate of 15.315%. - (3) Interest on loans extended by a non-resident lender (either a non-resident company or a non-resident individual) to a Japanese company in relation to such company's business carried on in Japan is generally subject to Japanese withholding tax, under Japanese domestic tax law, at the rate of 20.42%, with certain exemptions.

+- (4) As an exception to the foregoing, if a certified non-resident company makes a deposit or extends a loan to certain qualified financial institutions through a special Japan Offshore Market account, such non-resident company will be exempt from Japanese withholding tax with respect to interest to be paid on such deposit or loan. - (5) Most of the income tax treaties currently in force in Japan provide that the withholding tax rate for interest (regardless of whether it is interest on bonds, deposits or loans) is reduced generally to 10%.
+It is worth noting that under the modernised tax treaties, beginning with the Japan/U.S. Treaty, residents of the contracting states may be exempt from source country taxation with respect to interest, subject to certain requirements.